geographika/getting-started-with-mapserver/workshop/content/docs/setup.md

 The first time this command is run it will start downloading the containers - this may take several minutes depending on your Internet connection.
 On Windows you may be prompted to let Docker access ports through your Windows Firewall.

-When this command is next run it should only take a few seconds to start.The `detach` flag means the containers will run in the background so we can continue to use the shell.
+When this command is next run it should only take a few seconds to start.
+The `detach` flag means the containers will run in the background so we can continue to use the shell.
 If you want to stop the containers you can run:

 ```bash